bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - I'm pretty new to this Macro thing, and hoping to share knowledge from a beginner's standpoint.
 - Without naming names, *many* Macros talks are given by Deeply Scary Sorcerers and Demigods who sometimes forget how hard this stuff is for newbies.
-- Let's take a look at this through *really fresh*, profusely bleeding, eyeballs.
+- Let's take a look at this through *really fresh*, profusely bleeding eyeballs.

 ^ ... and learn just enough to be dangerous to ourselves (and others).